kaspiCZ/kaspi.dev/posts/20200102-lovable-ember-blueprints.md

 module.exports = translation;
 ```

+Edit: as mentioned above, we have since removed the check for `!options.taskOptions.createEmpty`, because we are now not generating empty files at all.

 `locals` get resolved first before they are [merged and passed](https://github.com/ember-cli/ember-cli/blob/master/lib/models/blueprint.js) to `fileMapTokens`, which can utilize them in a structure like this one: